 Credit: @aaron_richardson on Instagram

 The same plumped-up bicycle tires that allow mountain bikers to explore incredibly challenging terrain make exciting winter adventures possible on two wheels.
-Many ski areas and parks now offer access to fat bikes in winter, and sections of the new Empire State Trail will also attract fat bike riders this winter, giving visitors more ways to see New York’s natural beauty up close.
-Find a place to ride, rent, or buy fat bikes via our Biking in New York page.
+Many ski areas and parks now offer access to fat bikes in winter, and sections of the Empire State Trail will also attract fat bike riders this winter, giving visitors more ways to see New York’s natural beauty up close.
+Find a place to ride via our Biking in New York page.

 Mountain Coasters and Ziplining

 You don’t need to be on snow or ice to zip down a mountain in winter.
 Mountain coasters put you on a sled that goes down a metal track where you control the speed.
-The Sky High Mountain Coaster at Holiday Valley Resort in Ellicottville, in Western New York’s Chautauqua-Allegheny religion, has a rise of 283 feet, and zooms you down 15 curves, 12 waves and a huge spiral.
+The Sky High Mountain Coaster at Holiday Valley Resort in Ellicottville, in Western New York’s Chautauqua-Allegheny religion, has a rise of 283 feet and zooms you down 15 curves, 12 waves, and a huge spiral.
 On the other side of the state, the new Cliffside Coaster at Mount Van Hovenberg near Lake Placid is the longest in America, racing alongside the historic 1980 Olympic bobsled track.
-Nearby, the Sky Flyer Zipline soars parallel to the Olympic ski jump from a 70-foot tower down 700 feet.
+Try ziplining above snowy landscapes at Bristol Mountain Aerial Adventures and Greek Peak Mountain Resort.

 Frozen Waterfalls and Fountains